LabNeuroCogDevel/7TBrainMech_scripts/mri/MRSI_roi/mrsi_r/readme.md

 devtools::install_github('LabNeuroCogDevel/7TBrainMech_scripts/mri/MRSI_roi/mrsi_r')
 ```

 N.B. if you want to edit functions, this is not the best choice.
-See "Edit and Install"  beloww
+See "Edit and Install"  below

 # Usage